 Gloves must be worn on both hands while handling photographic materials.

 Researchers are responsible for obtaining clearance to use copyrighted or other restricted items.

-Copy Stand Scheduling: A copy stand is available for use by researchers to assist in the photography process.
-Use of the copy stand is by appointment only.
-Email: email@example.com to make an appointment.
-Please allow 2 days for a reply.
+A copy stand is available in the reading room for use by researchers to assist in the photography process.
+Use of the copy stand is on a first-come, first-served basis.

 Permission to Publish